uwcvis/cvis2025/_pages/keynotes.md

     author:
       name: Sorin Cheran, Chief Information and Analytics Officer, Williams Racing at Formula 1
       description:
-      bio: Sorin currently works in the Artificial Intelligence (AI) Lab at Hewlett Packard Labs.
+      bio: Sorin Cheran is the Chief Information and Analytics Officer at Williams Racing, a British Formula 1 team.
+As the Chief Information and Analytics Officer,  Sorin oversees data processing and intelligent analytics before and during racing competitions including the Grand Prix.
+Prior to joining Williams Racing, Sorin worked at the Artificial Intelligence (AI) Lab at Hewlett Packard Labs.
 In his 12 years with HPE, Sorin has held a number of different roles.
 Until recently, he worked in the High-Performance Computing (HPC) and AI Competency Center in Grenoble, France as part of the Hybrid IT BU Presales team.
-Sorin’s career advancement has rapidly progressed from HPC Post-Sales Engineer to a customerfacing presales role and later, to Distinguished Technologist.
+Sorin’s career advancement has rapidly progressed from HPC Post-Sales Engineer to a customer-facing presales role and later, to a Distinguished Technologist
   - title: 3D Computer Vision and its evolution from depth sensors to novel view synthesis
     time: Dec 2nd 1pm-2pm
     url: https://theialab.ca